BarakShamailov/Calculator/README.md

 - The calculator rounds results to prevent overflow on the display.
 - Trying to divide by zero shows an error message.

-## Future Improvements

-- Adding memory functions like M+, M-, and MR.
-- Enhancing responsiveness and accessibility for mobile users.

 ## Technologies Used

 - **HTML**